Mindfulness Practices

 Be Still and Know 〰️

-When we become more aware of the present moment, we begin to experience things that we may have been taking for granted in a new way.
 Mindfulness also allows us to become more aware of the stream of thoughts and feelings that we experience and to see how we can become entangled in that stream in ways that are not helpful, especially when we are trying to recovery from an eating disorder or break unhealthy habits and coping skills we may have been using for many years.
-Mindfulness helps us to stand back from our thoughts and start to see their patterns and how those patterns impact on our behaviours.

 Gradually, by using Mindfulness, we can train ourselves to notice when our thoughts are taking over and realise that thoughts are simply 'mental events' that do not have to control us and are, instead, just temporary experiences.
-As I often tell myself and my clients, “We can’t control the thoughts that pop into our head, but we can chose what to do with those thoughts”.
-Mindfulness helps us to recognise more quickly when unhealthy thoughts arise and offers the opportunity to pause and decide what to do next rather than automatically reacting.
+As I often remind myself and my clients, “We can’t control the thoughts that pop into our head, but we can choose what to do with those thoughts”.

-Practicing Mindfulness regularly can help people to become more aware of their thoughts and emotions in a way that helps them notice signs of stress or anxiety earlier so that they can deal with things in a healthy, productive way rather than let them build up and feel overwhelming and unmanageable.
+Mindfulness helps us to recognise more quickly when unhealthy thoughts arise and offers the opportunity to pause and decide what to do next rather than automatically reacting so practicing regularly can help people to become more aware of their thoughts and emotions in a way that helps them notice signs of stress or anxiety earlier so that they can deal with things in a healthy, productive way rather than let them build up and feel overwhelming and unmanageable.
+After all, it’s often the overwhelm and resulting discomfort that cause us to default to the eating disorder behaviours.